PaasmerIoT/SBC-JAVA-SDK-V2_0_3_1/README.md

 timePeriod = 5
 connectionType = gpio
 ```
+* Redirect back to the main directory and continue the Execution procedure.
 ##### Using web interface
 * Login to http://dashboard.paasmer.co/, create a device and download the credentials.
 * Copy the credential files from downloads and place them in the below directory of an sdk.
 src/main/resources/com/paasmer/devicesdkjava/util/

 # Execution
  Compiling the code and generate the output file.
 ```
 $ mvn clean package
 ```